 1 | Oct 29, 1960 | 18 | Tunney Hunsaker | Win | UD |

-Ali made his debut against Tunney Hunsaker at the age of 18 on October 29, 1960, defeating Hunsaker via 6 round unanimous decision.
+Ali made his professional boxing debut against Tunney Hunsaker at the age of 18 on October 29, 1960, defeating Hunsaker via 6 round unanimous decision.
 He went on to win 30 more consecutive fights after the debut, which included 25 wins via stoppage.

-He was a two-time undisputed heavyweight world champion, and won eight world titles at heavyweight.
+Muhammad Ali was a two-time undisputed heavyweight world champion, and won eight world titles at heavyweight.
 For all the details about Ali's world title wins and defenses refer to "Muhammad Ali World Titles".

 His last professional fight was a non-title bout against Jamaican boxer Trevor Berbick at 39 years of age, on December 11, 1981.
 Ali lost the fight via 10 round unanimous decision.